ToolJet/ToolJet/docs/docs/getting-started.md

 **Events** allow us to run queries and other application functions based on button clicks, query completion and an array of other triggers.

-The *addLog* query will add data to the the *timeTracker* table in the database when it runs.
+The *addLog* query will add data to the *timeTracker* table in the database when it runs.
 But we would want our **Table** component to be reloaded with the new data every time we add or delete the entries.
 Since the data in the **Table** component is coming from the *getTrackerSummary* query, we'll trigger the *getTrackerSummary* query after running the *addLog* query.

 Click on the **+ New Event Handler** button in the *addLog* query - a new event will be added.
 Click on the event and select **Run Query** as Action and *getTrackerSummary* as Query.